 Welcome to Political Economy Database

 At Political Economy Database, we strive to provide a comprehensive collection of legal, social and political resources to enrich your understanding of the world around you.
-This is material that may be useful for both students of political economy as well as members of the general public with an interest in understanding important local and global issues that may impact their daily lives.
-We try to provide this information in the most simple language and form that even those who are non-academics can easily understand.
+This is material useful for both students of political economy as well as members of the general public with an interest in understanding important local and global issues that may impact their daily lives.
+We try to provide this information in the most simple language and form that even those of you who are non-academics can easily understand.

 We provide information and guidance free of cost (totally free) - or at the least possible costs to those with very limited resources, on topics that are very pertinent to their daily lives.
 These include legal, economic/financial, and political issues.
 Most of our information and resources are open access just by visiting the site, while a few, more detailed papers on specific subjects are available for download at very minimal costs.

-At Political Economy Database, our aim is to identify, investigate, analyse and publish the most important and current issues in political economy, adding regular updates of their developments, accompanied by a discussion of any relevant critique and views on these developments.
+At P.E.D., our aim is to identify, investigate, analyse and publish the most important and current issues in political economy, adding regular updates of their developments, accompanied by a discussion of any relevant critique and views on these developments.
 In doing so, we strive to provide a comprehensive collection of legal, social and political resources to enrich your understanding of the world around you.
 Information is constantly researched and frequently updated to ensure accuracy and currency.

 We also have qualified professionals who are available at request to conduct specially contracted research on subjects of any area of political economy that may be pertinent and personal to you.